 Fig. 3 Diversity of crops: panel of photographs to show the range of crops and other useful plants grown in the Living Field garden (original images by GS).

-Of the 6 topics shown in the Nourish diagram , the Living Field has been active in Biodiversity, particularly as it affects ecological functioning, and Land use and Soil.
+Of the 6 topics in the sphere of Environment , the Living Field has been active in Biodiversity, particularly as it affects ecological functioning, and Land use and Soil.
 The need to study and display diversity among managed and wild plants of the croplands was one of the main reasons for constructing the micro-habitats in the garden.

 In Water, we have looked at both the water cycle as it affects agriculture and to a lesser degree the use of water in processing.
 Less emphasis has been given to Climate and Air, other than through having to respond to weather, as do all gardeners and farmers, and writing articles on climatic patterns and shifts.

 Examples Pollinator plants.
 The meadow.
 Hedge and tree.
 Pond and ditch.
 Crop diversity.
 The late autumns floods of 2012.
 Resilience to the 2018 drought.
 Winter flood.
 Dust bowl ballads.
 The beauty of roots.
 Booting small scale seed production.
 Kidney vetch and the small blue.

 Fig. 4 Biodiversity in the Garden – collage of images taken in the Living Field garden arranged to show the micro-habitats with their plants and invertebrates, all interconnected.
 Original images by Stuart Malecki / Living Field.